MARIO GUNDE PETERS & KELLEY

 • A crime conviction resulting in long-term imprisonment

 A Florida family law court might deem a change substantial when a combination of factors, such as child abuse and danger, are present.
-Moreover, changes in parent health or financial condition that results in a significant impact on the child might convince the court to consider the change as substantial.
+Moreover, changes in the parent’s health or financial condition that significantly impact the child might convince the court to consider the change as substantial.

 Paternity Law and Father’s Rights in Florida